seraphgrid/labyrinth/README.md

 # labyrinth
-labyrinth is a proof-of-concept for a modal desktop environment interface. soon you will be able to unplug your mouse and actually forget its unplugged.
+labyrinth is a proof-of-concept for a modal desktop environment interface.

 currently testing in: `dwm`